Exeter & East Devon

 Real AleQuiet PubFamily FriendlyGardenLunchtime MealsEvening MealsDisabled AccessCiderParkingSmokingFunction RoomSports TVWiFiServes LocAleMember Discount SchemeCAMRA Voucher SchemeBeer Festivals

-Regular beers: Greene King Abbot, Greene King IPA
+Regular beers: Greene King Abbot, Greene King IPA, Sharp's Doom Bar

 See more about this pub on CAMRA's national web site

-A large Grade II* Listed J D Wetherspoon pub close to the university, Central and St David's railway stations, with buses passing close by.
-Built in 1810 as Elmfield House, it was converted into the Imperial Hotel in 1923, and remained a hotel until 1994.
+A large J D Wetherspoon pub close to the university, Central and St David's railway stations, with buses passing close by.
+Built in 1810 as Elmfield House, it was converted into the Imperial Hotel in 1923, and closed in 1994.
 Re-opened as a Wetherspoon's in February 1996.
-The Ballroom predates the building and was imported from the former Haldon House, modelled on Buckingham Palace, at Dunchideock.
-The iconic Orangery was moved in 1926 half a mile from Streatham Hall, now Exeter University's Reed Hall.
+The Ballroom, which predates the building, was imported from the former Haldon House at Dunchideock and is modelled on Buckingham Palace,.
+The iconic Orangery was moved, in 1926, from half a mile faway at Streatham Hall, now Exeter University's Reed Hall.
 The large garden offers plenty of tables and seating to enjoy in the fine weather.
-Two bars, so inspect both to see the full range of up to ten real ales, including Abbot and Ruddles; guest ales often sourced from local breweries.
+Two bars, so inspect both to see the full range of up to ten cask ales or use the Wetherspoon App.
+Guest ales often sourced from local breweries.
 Real cider is available but not all boxed ciders / perries conform to CAMRA's real cider / perry definition.
-Good-value food is served all day until 11pm, and families are welcome.
+Good-value food is served all day until 11pm, and families are welcome until 9pm.
 The pub is well frequented by local students.
-A function room is available for meetings, etc. Wetherspoon's beer and cider festivals are regularly held, including some showcasing local breweries.
+A function room is available for meetings, etc. Wetherspoon's regular festivals are held, typically all beers are available on the first day.
+Tergetted festivals are organised by the pub as well.